 If any Event of Default (other than a default relating to certain events of bankruptcy or insolvency of PQ Corporation or certain of its subsidiaries) occurs and is continuing under the Indenture, the Trustee or the Holders of at least 30% in principal amount of the then total outstanding notes by notice to the Company may declare the principal, premium, if any, interest and any other monetary obligations on all the then outstanding notes to be due and payable immediately.
-If an event of default arising from certain events of bankruptcy or insolvency of the Company occurs, the principal of, premium, if any, and interest on all the Senior Secured Notes shall become immediately due
+If an event of default arising from certain events of bankruptcy or insolvency of the Company occurs, the principal of, premium, if any, and interest on all the 6.75% Senior Secured Notes shall become immediately due and payable without any declaration or other act on the part of the trustee or any holders.

-The Senior Secured Notes are redeemable, in whole or in part, at the redemption prices (expressed as percentages of principal amount of the Senior Secured Notes to be redeemed) set forth below, plus accrued and unpaid interest, if any, to, but not including, the redemption date, if redeemed on or after any of the dates below until the subsequent date below:
+The 6.75% Senior Secured Notes are redeemable, in whole or in part, at the redemption prices (expressed as percentages of principal amount of the 6.75% Senior Secured Notes to be redeemed) set forth below, plus accrued and unpaid interest, if any, to, but not including, the redemption date, if redeemed on or after any of the dates below until the subsequent date below:

 Year Percentage

-May 15, 2019 103.375 %
+May 15, 2019 103.375%

-May 15, 2020 101.688 %
+May 15, 2020 101.688%

 May 15, 2021 and thereafter 100.000%

-Upon the occurrence of a change of control, as defined, each holder will have the right to require the Company to purchase all or any part of such holder's Senior Secured Notes at a purchase price in cash equal to 101% of the principal amount, plus accrued and unpaid interest.
+Upon the occurrence of a change of control, as defined, each holder will have the right to require the Company to purchase all or any part of such holder's 6.75% Senior Secured Notes at a purchase price in cash equal to 101% of the principal amount, plus accrued and unpaid interest.

-Senior Unsecured Notes - Redeemed as of December 11, 2017
+Senior Unsecured Notes - Redeemed in 2017